Ring road No.4 – an urgent project for growth

 Deputy Nguyen Anh Tri from Hanoi, however, called for the Government to adopt the best technical specifications for the construction of the project so that its lifespan would be around 100 years.

-Deputy Hoang Van Cuong from Hanoi expected a special mechanism for the utilization of land funds alongside the project.
+Deputy Hoang Van Cuong from Hanoi expected a special mechanism for using land funds alongside the project.

 "These are the enormous resources for the development of the region, which without a proper plan would be wasted," he said.